Data-Driven Active Power Flow Modeling: A Behavioral Systems Approach: Conclusions

 \section{Conclusions}

-We proposed data-driven formulations of nonlinear power flows based on behavioral system theory.
-Our approaches enable power flow optimization without relying on a physics-based model and require no explicit system identification step.
-We modeled the nonlinear power flow using Hammerstein systems and employed Willems' Fundamental Lemma to incorporate system behavior directly into the optimization problem using only measured \ac{io} data.
-Additionally we proposed a generalized formulation which does not require prior knowledge of the grid topology.
-Simulations demonstrated that all approaches yield similar output trajectories, while the required time to solve the optimization problem can vary.
+We proposed data-driven formulations of nonlinear active power flows based on behavioral systems theory.
+Our approaches enable active power flow optimization without relying on a physics-based model and require no explicit system identification step.
+Simulations demonstrated that all approaches yield identical output trajectories up to a numerical precision of $10^{-4}$, while the required time to solve the optimization problem varies.

-Future research will investigate scalability and focus on extending the proposed method to meshed networks.
+Future research will evaluate scalability and focus on extending the proposed method to meshed networks as well as topology-agnostic formulations.
 Moreover, convex relaxations will be further investigated.